 Being the preferred currency comes with several benefits to America, including lower interest rates and seemingly unlimited access to global savings pools.
 The dollar’s status is also the reason we Americans are rich compared to citizens of other nations—estimates say that 20% of your and my lifestyle is due to the unique position of our currency.
 Losing the dollar’s dominant status will change everything for all of us.

 Will the dollar remain the dominant reserve currency?

-The combination of the Fed’s 0% interest rates and the $5.6 trillion in stimulus is pushing our debt to over 100% of GDP, which is impacting the soundness of our financial system, igniting fears worldwide that the US dollar is being debased.
+The combination of the Fed’s 0% interest rates and the $5.6 trillion in the stimulus is pushing our debt to over 100% of GDP, which is impacting the soundness of our financial system, igniting fears worldwide that the US dollar is being debased.
 And it’s not just global investors who are questioning the dollar’s status as the world’s reserve currency—Goldman Sachs has recently done the same.

 Here comes China